-Database schema information can be imported by two different methods:

-- via the Database Builder or - via the Project Browser or diagram
+Database schema information can be imported via the Database Builder or from the 'Code' ribbon.

-Import Database Schema using the Database Builder
+Import Database Schema

-Step Action

-1 Open the Database Builder.

-2 Load or create a Data Model.

-3 Right-click on the loaded Data Model and select 'Import DB schema from ODBC' or From the Ribbon select 'Code > Tools > Data Models > DB Schema Import' The 'Import DB Schema from ODBC source' dialog displays, showing the details of the current active database connection.
+Step Action 1 Open the Database Builder (Code > Schema > 2 Load or create a Data Model.
+3 Right-click on the loaded Data Model in the Database Builder and select 'Import DB schema from ODBC' or • From the ribbon select 'Code > Schema > DDL > Import a DB Schema' The 'Import DB Schema from ODBC source' dialog displays, showing the details of the current active database connection.